-If you have made it through the Internet all the way to this cfm calculator, we don't think we have to tell you that fan is a rotating circle segmented into blades in a such way that when it rotates it moves air from one side of the circle to the other.
+If you have made it through the Internet all the way to this CFM calculator, we don't think we have to tell you that fan is a rotating circle segmented into blades in such a way that when it rotates, it moves air from one side of the circle to the other.
 But for those who wanted a definition, there it is.

 Starting from the beginning, we find mostly the cooling effect that fan produces, due to the air circulation.
 This is very well known for those of you who live in warm climates.
 Having a fan blasting air to your face can make you feel colder as if the temperature had actually dropped.
 In fact, the temperature doesn't drop, but only the way you perceive it changes.
-This effect is similar to that of the wind chill, and has to do with the following things amongst other factors:
+This effect is similar to that of the wind chill, and has to do with the following things, amongst other factors:

 On the different types of fans